OwenBrotherwood/aidePhoneGap/README.md

 Create a Phone Gap project from command line.
 Do some git with github to create a "template" for project Compile on Android-AIDE :)

+NOTE:
+The version in master is without CSS and is therefor a template to add your taste off css